inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 By default, the appropriate transformation pipeline (concatenated coordinate operations) can differ between different areas that are represented in a spatial dataset.
-This is taken care of automatically based on the bounding boxes of each CRS, but it will also depend on the availability of specific transformation grids.
+This is taken care of automatically, based on the bounding boxes of each CRS, but it will also depend on the availability of specific transformation grids.